awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 |-- name: string
 ```

-**Example of Using a JSON Classifier To Only Examine Parts Of a File**
+**Example of Using a JSON Classifier to Examine Only Parts of a File**
-Suppose your JSON data follows the pattern of the example JSON file `s3://awsglue-datasets/examples/us-legislators/all/areas.json` drawn from [http://everypolitician\.org/](http://everypolitician.org/)\.
-Example objects in the JSON file look like:
+Suppose that your JSON data follows the pattern of the example JSON file `s3://awsglue-datasets/examples/us-legislators/all/areas.json` drawn from [http://everypolitician\.org/](http://everypolitician.org/)\.
+Example objects in the JSON file look like the following:

 ```
 {